-- 1. A cluster of four courses of at least one unit, each organized around a particular question, topic, or theme, selected in consultation with the academic advisor.
-The four courses must be from at least two different departments or programs and may include courses counted toward other general education requirements.
+- 1. A cluster of 4 courses of at least one unit, each organized around a particular question, topic, or theme, selected in consultation with the academic advisor.
+The 4 courses must be from at least two different departments or programs and may include courses counted toward other general education requirements.
 The academic advisor must approve the student's course cluster prior to graduation. - 2.
 A semester-long off-campus study program that has been approved by CIIS as meeting the description of integrative learning above.

-3. A Multi-field Major or a major or minor

-approved by the Academic Affairs Committee as meeting the description of integrative learning above.
+List includes Adirondack Semester, Austria, China, Costa Rica, Czech Republic, India, Japan, Jordan, Kenya, London, NYC, Spain, Sustainability Semester, Thailand and Trinidad. - A Multi-field Major or a major or minor approved by the Academic Affairs Committee as meeting the description of integrative learning above.